 EZNEC Model Displays

-My friend Barry (KI4PMI) and I recently built a postage stamp 40 meter dipole antenna.
+My friend Barry (KI4PMI) and I built a postage stamp 40 meter dipole antenna.
 We used #14 AWG black THHN stranded wire for the radiators and loading coils.

 Note: You can download a free DEMO version of EZNEC 5 from the link below.